 - 10. Counterparty security remains the Council's over-arching investment objective and the criterion for selection of these institutions is not proposed to be changed.
 The change in strategy last year to incorporate some medium term investments has resulted in improved returns. - 11.
 Due to the ongoing low interest rates relating to cash investments the Property team have been looking at possible acquisitions of investment properties, both inside and outside the borough.
 This will provide additional income to support the Council's budget in the current challenging financial environment.
 Each property investment will be considered individually and assessed before a decision is made. - 12.
-No change is proposed to the MRP policy and the Authorised and Operational Limits for prudential borrowing will remain at £35m and £25m respectively.
+The Authorised and Operational Limits for prudential borrowing require changing as our borrowing requirement has changed.
+Currently the authorised limit is £35m and the operational limit is £25m.
+It is proposed to increase these to £80m and £70m respectively.
+Full details are shown in Annex 2 (Borrowing Strategy). - 13.
+Minor wording changes are proposed to clarify the MRP policy in relation to loans to Council owned or controlled organisations.

-Prudential Indicators
+14. Prudential Indicators

-13. The statutory Prudential Indicators contained within the Treasury Management Strategy are considered a sound basis for the future and authority is sought to adopt them.
+15. The statutory Prudential Indicators contained within the Treasury Management Strategy are considered a sound basis for the future and authority is sought to adopt them.
 A summary of the key indicators that impact upon the Council are set out in the following table.
 All of the prudential indicators are set out and explained in the Investment and Borrowing Strategies.